ads-mirrors/nrel-energyplus/doc/readthedocs/sphinx/auxiliary-programs/auxiliary-programs.rst

 * :ref:`hvac-performance-curve-fit-tool` - generates HVAC performance curves in EnergyPlus IDF format
 * :ref:`parametric-spreadsheets` - Parametric spreadsheets are available to help illustrate or calculate some parameters/coefficients.
 * :ref:`parametricpreprocessor` - Special objects can be inserted in IDF files and generate a series of IDF files from a single source IDF file that contains parametric objects and expressions.
 Unlike using the macro language, these input files are capable of being read in the IDF Editor.
-* :ref:`appgpostprocess-appendix-g-postprocessing-program` - The ASHRAE 90.1 Appendix G postprocessing program takes simulation outputs and processes them to help meet Appendix G requirements..
+* :ref:`appgpostprocess-appendix-g-postprocessing-program` - The ASHRAE 90.1 Appendix G postprocessing program takes simulation outputs and processes them to help meet Appendix G requirements.
-* **BLASTTranslator** - The BLAST translator can take BLAST (Building Loads Analysis and System Thermodynamics) input files and make them ready for running in EnergyPlus.
-* **DOE2Translator** - The DOE-2 translator can take DOE-2 program input files and make them ready for running in EnergyPlus.
 * :ref:`running-console-applications` - this section describes how to run console applications that are part of EnergyPlus and how you might modify these to your specific needs.
 Instructions for running individual programs are included in their descriptions.
 * :ref:`technical-details-of-running-energyplus` - this section gives full instructions on both EP-Launch and the IDF-Editor as well as some more details on running EnergyPlus manually.